popy2k14/SOAS/README.md

 * Local file as fallback when internet is not available
 * Volume increase of the alarm after a defined time of alarming
 * Local file as fallback when internet is not available
+* Time sync with GPS for when internet is not available (Optional)

 ## Requirements
 * < €25,-